Freshwater Fish: The Complete Guide to Species, Care, and Tank Setup

 Colorful Freshwater Fish That Can Live Together

 The key to a peaceful community tank is matching fish by water parameter overlap, not just appearance.
-Temperature and pH ranges must intersect for all species in the tank.
+Temperature and pH ranges must intersect for all species in the tank — because a 6°F mismatch between the needs of two species means one is always operating under mild thermal stress, which depresses immune function and leads to opportunistic disease outbreaks within weeks.

 A reliable 29-gallon community setup that works well together: